beego/beego/CONTRIBUTING.md

 # Contributing to beego

-beego is an open source project.
+Beego is an open-source project.

 It is the work of hundreds of contributors.
-We appreciate your help!
+And you could be among them, so we appreciate your help!

 Here are instructions to get you started.
-They are probably not perfect, please let us know if anything feels wrong or incomplete.
+They are probably not perfect, so please let us know if anything feels wrong or incomplete.

 ## Prepare environment

-Firstly, install some tools.
-Execute those commands **outside** the project.
-Or those command will modify go.mod file.
+Firstly, you need to install some tools.
+Execute the commands below **outside** the project.
+Otherwise, this action will modify the go.mod file.

 ```shell script
 go get -u golang.org/x/tools/cmd/goimports